 1) How to filter the right patients

-Not all patients and cases are suitable for an online consultation and this is both to be expected and normal.
-An online clinic is a complement to face-to-face consultations.
-Identifying the patients and medical conditions that are suitable for an online consultation is a great first step.
+Not all patients and cases are suitable for online consultation and this is both to be expected and normal.
+A virtual clinic is a complement to face-to-face consultations.
+Identifying the patients and medical conditions that are suitable for online consultation is a great first step.
 Is it a skin condition or a common cold?
 Is it a mental health concern?
-Which issues are suitable to send to your online clinic?
-The answers to these questions are a great first step for filtering both suitable patients and the staff that will start your online clinic.
+Which issues are suitable to send to your virtual clinic?
+The answers to these questions are a great first step for filtering both suitable patients and the staff that will start your virtual clinic.

 - Do you have access to the internet?

 - Do you have an online identification/NHS Login?

 All the points identified from the two steps above can comprise a first assessment questionnaire, which will do wonders for filtering the cases correctly and efficiently.
 Both Bra Liv nära and Närhälsan Online have their own lists of conditions and technical questionnaires in their respective intranets, easily accessible and prominently displayed in their virtual clinic pages.

 Furthermore, once the patient has entered your virtual clinic, your platform itself can facilitate filtering.
 For example, dynamic forms can automate that process by displaying your questionnaire and redirecting the patient to the correct resource.